Speak with a safari expert

 Tuesday, 17 May 2022

-For the last 88 million years, life on Madagascar has been on its own – creating an island of evolutionary oddities and myriad diverse travel experiences.
-Sometimes referred to as a “Noah’s Ark” or the “eighth continent” due to its geographic isolation and high levels of endemism, the island of Madagascar is, simply put, enormous.
+For the last 88 million years, life on Madagascar has been on its own, creating an island of evolutionary oddities and myriad diverse travel experiences.
+Sometimes referred to as a “Noah’s Ark” or the “eighth continent” due to its geographic isolation and high levels of endemism, Madagascar is, simply put, enormous.
 It is approximately 587,000km2 (around two and a half times the size of the United Kingdom).
 A combination of ocean currents and dramatic topography has created a tapestry of different climates and habitats perfectly suited to the island’s peculiar inhabitants (or the other way round).

-In an ideal world, a trip to Madagascar would extend over weeks to give the curious traveller every opportunity to explore the magnificent island.
+In an ideal world, a trip to Madagascar would last weeks, giving the curious traveller every opportunity to explore the magnificent island.
 Realistically, however, time is usually limited and deciding where to invest one’s attention is guaranteed to create a significant traveller’s quandary.
 This four-part series is intended to help guide this decision.

 Madagascar